-Lau stepped in front of us and generated a massive mana shield, while Pietro switched to mana projectiles that were meant to cancel out the fiery wall in front of us.
+Lau stepped in front of us and generated a massive mana shield, while Pietro fired off a giant wave of mana that aimed to cancel out the fiery wall in front of us.
 I surrounded myself with as much mana as possible and hugged Chrys against my chest, before making a dash away.
 However, I had barely taken a few steps before the stinging heat of the wall crashed against my back and sent me flying.

 However, I noticed that I had let go of the girl that was in my arms.
 Apparently, the shockwave had tossed her from my grasp.
 Quickly scanning the surrounding area, I located her a few meters away from where I had ended up.
 Although she was unconscious, she didn’t appear burned by the attack.
 Her robe had been of similar quality as well.
 Despite that, the surprise attack had been more powerful than all the ones before it.
 I bit my lip at my naivety in letting the demon charge up something like this.

 “Sooooo.
 That is the cauuuuse!”
 An eerie voice boomed from behind me.
 “That giiiiirl!
 A wretched tool of divinity sent here to dash my aspirations!”
 Slowly, the voice went from distorted to sounding more human.
 Was he recovering from the fatal injury that I gave him?